EpicKris/php-xss/README.md

-# php-xss
+# PHP XSS
-Sanatise data so that cross site scripting hacks can be prevented.
+Sanitize data so that cross site scripting hacks can be prevented.